containers/podman-desktop/website/tutorial/running-an-ai-application.md

 6. View the newly created playground on the same page.
    ![newly created playground](img/newly-created-playground.png)

-7. Click the name of the playground to edit the model settings:
+7. Click the name of the playground to edit the model settings for experiment:

    1. Edit the value of the model parameters.
       ![editing model parameters](img/editing-model-parameters.png)